rachelgoff/AwesomeReactNativeProject/README.md

 ```

 ## Run the PotteryClient app on iOS or Android using Expo
+Note: running the app through Expo on iOS requires the server to be accessible through a secure (https) URL.
+See https://facebook.github.io/react-native/docs/network.html for more information.

 ### Start the app
 ```
 $ exp start